Code of practice: construction-related temporary structures on and above roads

 Takeaways

-Temporary structures, such as hoardings and scaffolding, are important for construction and maintenance projects.
+Temporary structures, such as hoardings and scaffolding, are important for construction and building maintenance projects.

 • Hoardings are commonly used to create a barrier between the worksite and the public for safety purposes.

-• Scaffolding systems and cantilevered platforms are used to screen the worksite, as well as provide a stable working platform.
+• Scaffolding systems are used to screen the worksite, as well as provide a stable working platform.

-Temporary structures placed on City of Sydney land must:
+Temporary structures placed on and/or above City of Sydney land must:

 • minimise obstructions and inconvenience for people walking and riding